Creative and Cultural Ecology Connections Among Commercial,

 Manfredi de Bernard is a PhD student at King’s College London.
 In 2019 he was awarded a LAHP/AHRC-funded Collaborative Doctoral Award supported by King’s College London in partnership with Creative United.

-It is hoped the findings will help inform public policy towards culture and recognise interconnections and synergies in a more consistent and transparent way.
+The research project is producing evidence to finally recognise workers’ central role in the sector, which has been dramatically overlooked, and not just in the last two years.
+The whole project thus sits between research and advocacy as we hoped will help inform public policy towards culture and recognise interconnections and synergies in a more consistent and transparent way.

 As industry partner for this study, Creative United is supporting Manfredi with access to contacts and knowledge within the creative and cultural industries to assist him with his research – from networks and databases, to survey information and policy, consultation and research reports.